Free Shipping on Orders over $75 to the Contiguous US

 We also LOVE to dehydrate cherry tomatoes.
 Simply halve or quarter them and put them face up on the racks.
 Use the tomato setting and dry for about 10-14 hours until the moisture is gone.
 If you leave them chewy, you risk them molding during storage.

 Green beans are so fun to grow and harvest.
-Just tip the leaves back and you’ll feel like you’ve hit the jackpot when you see all the beans dangling underneath!
+Just tip the leaves back, and you’ll feel like you’ve hit the jackpot when you see all the beans dangling underneath!
 Eat them right off the vine as a snack or quickly sauteed with garlic and onions as a nice side dish.
-When you’re sick of eating them fresh *gasp* below are a few ways to preserve the harvest.
+When you’re sick of eating them fresh, gasp, below are a few ways to preserve the harvest.

 Another option is dilly beans!
 If you like dill pickles, you’ll love dilly beans.
-Gather sanitized canning jars and canning kettle, vinegar, spices and your beans.
+Gather sanitized canning jars and canning kettle, vinegar, spices, and your beans.

-Fill your canning kettle with water, fill your rack with the jars and bring them to a simmer.
-Keep the jars warm while waiting to be filled, otherwise you risk them breaking when you pour hot liquid into them.
+Fill your canning kettle with water, fill your rack with the jars, and bring them to a simmer.
+Keep the jars warm while waiting to be filled, otherwise, you risk them breaking when you pour hot liquid into them.
 Meanwhile, wash your beans and trim the ends off.
 Cut them to be the size of your canning jar.
-Now, these can be made to your specific taste but you can start with putting about a ¼ tsp red pepper flakes, 1-2 cloves garlic and 1 head of dill or 2 tsps dried dill.
-Fill the jar with beans, tightly packed.

 Mix the following ingredients together in a pot.
-Bring to a boil, then lower heat and simmer for 10 minutes.
+Bring to a boil, then lower the heat and simmer for 10 minutes.

 1/4 cup canning salt